 “Salmonella!
 Legionella!
 E. coli!”
 Liev laments.
 “Even Typhoid and Cholera live in ice machines!
 Mama, we could die!
 It’s a public health issue!”
 I know the truth.
 It’s hot.
 He’s hungry.
 Breakfast for dinner will be served and the front desk will receive an adorable, but disturbing note from my nine-year-old.
 Our neighbors side-eye us but buy their ice from the local grocer.

 Fun times and emotional venting go hand in hand because overstimulation does not care.
 Mind-losing and hysteria are as expected as toilet breaks.
 So, if you see a mother and child heatedly discussing whether waffles should be eaten like pizza, cast your judgment aside.
 Cutting food into tiny pieces and forking it into your mouth is hard when you are trying not to shout unforgivable obscenities at nearby giggly teenagers.

 Do not think our life hard or sad because we are so different.
 Most of our moments are double rainbow awesome.
 Imagine feeling so happy or excited you shout “Holy Cow!” (or a vulgarity of similar import).
-But instead of it being over the Super Bowl, it’s because waffles are delicious.
+But instead of it being over the women’s tennis, it’s because waffles are delicious.
 Imagine never being able to dial that down, even though your brain tells you to chill because everyone is staring.
 You learn to either hide from waffle-judgers or to say excuse me over and over again.

 Well, life is full of excuse-mes anyway.
 It’s what you say to be polite when you might bother someone.
 Our bothers are just unexpected, that’s all.
 And isn’t the unexpected often delightful?